DumbleDuck/DiffDrive-Robot-Homing-Service/README.md

 ## 🖧 Creating a service server node:
 1. Clone the repository in `ros2_ws/src` by doing `https://github.com/DumbleDuck/DiffDrive-Robot-Homing-Service.git`.
-Rename the folder to skid_steer_robot
+Rename the folder to skid_steer_robot.

 2. Adding interface dependency in `package.xml`: The interface is ready and we can use it in the service server.
 But before that, we need to add custom interfaces as a dependency so that it can be imported as a package like this `<depend>custom_interfaces</depend>`.
 Purpose of other dependencies is commented in the file itself.